 GeneCards Summary for CAV1 Gene

 CAV1 (Caveolin 1) is a Protein Coding gene.
 Diseases associated with CAV1 include Lipodystrophy, Congenital Generalized, Type 3 and Pulmonary Hypertension, Primary, 3.
-Among its related pathways are Platelet activation, signaling and aggregation and Focal Adhesion.
+Among its related pathways are Metabolism and eNOS activation and regulation.
 GO annotations related to this gene include identical protein binding and receptor binding.
 An important paralog of this gene is CAV3.

 UniProtKB/Swiss-Prot for CAV1 Gene

 May act as a scaffolding protein within caveolar membranes.
 Interacts directly with G-protein alpha subunits and can functionally regulate their activity (By similarity).
 Involved in the costimulatory signal essential for T-cell receptor (TCR)-mediated T-cell activation.
 Its binding to DPP4 induces T-cell proliferation and NF-kappa-B activation in a T-cell receptor/CD3-dependent manner.
 Recruits CTNNB1 to caveolar membranes and may regulate CTNNB1-mediated signaling through the Wnt pathway.
 Negatively regulates TGFB1-mediated activation of SMAD2/3 by mediating the internalization of TGFBR1 from membrane rafts leading to its subsequent degradation (PubMed:25893292).